This Stray Cat Broke Into A Lynx Enclosure At The Zoo And Now The Animals Are Best Friends

 The unlikely duo had bonded, forming an unbreakable friendship.

-Realizing the friendship had formed, the zoo officials decided they should let the cat stay.
-They gave her a name, Dusya.
+Realizing that a friendship had formed, the zoo officials decided they should let the cat stay.
+They gave her a name: Dusya.
 The lynx, whose name is Linda, spent the next few years completely inseparable from each other.

-The friendship proves many things, one of them being that the love and comfort a cat can provide knows no restraints.
+This friendship proves many things, one of which is that the love and comfort a cat can provide knows no bounds.

 Check out this short video of the purr-fect pals in action!